 The region around the magnetic where its poles exhibit a force of attraction or repulsion is called a magnetic field.
 The magnetic field also induces when the electric charges are moving in space or an electrical conductor.

 The moving charge carrier and magnet produce magnetic flux lines, and these lines are called magnetic field lines.
 It is a vector quantity because it has both magnitude and direction.
-The magnetic field is expressed by the symbol B and it is measured in Tesla or Newton per meter.
+The symbol B expresses the magnetic field, and it is measured in Tesla or Newton per meter.

 Definition of Electric Field

 The force around the electrical charge particle is called an electrical field or electric field intensity.
 In other words, it is an area around the electric field where the force line exists.
 It has magnitude and direction.
-Hence it is a vector quantity.The electric field is express by the symbol E, and it is measured in newton/coulomb.
+Hence it is a vector quantity.The symbol E expresses the electric field, and it is measured in newton/coulomb.

 - The region around the electric charge where the electric force exists is called an electric field.
 The area around the magnet where the pole of the magnet exhibits a force of attraction or repulsion is called a magnetic field.

-- The magnetic field is specified by direction and magnitude.
+- Direction and magnitude specify the magnetic field.
 Thus it is a vector quantity.
 The electric field is also called a vector field.

-- The electric field intensity is measured by an electrometer whereas the magnetic field intensity is measured by the magnetometer.
+- The electric field intensity is measured by an electrometer whereas the magnetometer measures the magnetic field intensity.